Easy ways to teach important lessons about the value of money

 SMARTPHONES, VIDEO GAMES, THE HOTTEST TOYS, CELEBRITY SNEAKERS.
 You name it, your kids probably want it.
 And, of course, as a parent, you want to please your kids.
 But you also recognize the importance of establishing a charitable mindset from an early age.

-“The question we often get from families is, ‘How do I raise generous, grounded, responsible kids?,’” says Matthew Wesley, managing director of the Merrill Center for Family WealthTM.
+“The question we often get from families is, ‘How do I raise generous, grounded, responsible kids?’” says Matthew Wesley, managing director in the Merrill Center for Family WealthTM.
 “Philanthropy can be a core tool to help you address that.”

 Roughly six out of 10 young parents say they have talked about charitable giving or volunteerism with their children, according to a November 2017 study by the Better Business Bureau Wise Giving Alliance.1 To start the conversation with your kids, Wesley suggests the following tips.

 Generosity is a concept you can introduce as early as preschool age by teaching your children to share their toys.
-“Some families tell their kids, ‘If you get a new toy, choose one of your old toys and give it to someone else,’” notes Matt Wesley, managing director of the Merrill Center for Family WealthTM.
+“Some families tell their kids, ‘If you get a new toy, choose one of your old toys and give it to someone else,’” notes Matthew Wesley, managing director in the Merrill Center for Family WealthTM.

-One approach many families take, Wesley says, is to have their children divide their allowances into four equal parts: to save, spend, invest, and share.
+One approach many families take, Wesley says, is to have their children divide their allowances into four parts: to save, spend, invest and share.
 You can be a role model here.
-Let’s say you give 10% of your income to charity—urge your children to do the same.
+Let’s say you give 10% of your income to charity — urge your children to do the same.
 Or encourage them to set their own giving goal.